I also noticed Bob Scheiffer lacked the cajones to call Lieberman on his lie.

 Browsing the transcript of the October 17, 2000 debate between Vice-President Gore and Gov. George Bush, I stumbled across this interesting exchange:

 VICE PRESIDENT GORE: -- how are the checks going to be -- how are you going to keep faith with the seniors?
-Now let me come -- let me come directly to your question --Interesting, eh?
-Gore asks liberal moderator Jim Lehrer for time to answer a question, and liberal moderator Jim Lehrer turns him down cold.
-Sorry, out of time.
+Now let me come -- let me come directly to your question --

 MR. LEHRER: No, I think we're -- we have to go to the closing statements, and --